ome/omero-documentation/training/clients.rst

     OMERO has two main client options for managing and accessing remotely any data that you have stored on an installation of the OMERO server: a web application OMERO.web and a downloadable desktop application OMERO.insight.
-    Both clients enable you to visualize and interact with multi-dimensional image data.
+    Both clients enable you to visualise and interact with multi-dimensional image data.
-    You can search, tag, annotate and generally organize your data, perform a variety of analyses directly and/or launch analysis scripts running server side.
+    You can search, tag, annotate and generally organise your data, perform a variety of analyses directly and/or launch analysis scripts running server side.

 	.. toctree::
 	   :titlesonly:

 		Contents For Training </training/contentsForTraining>
 	    Overview </training/overview>